FazeelUsmani/Dropbox-Clone-using-Substrate-v1/README.md

 * Downloading: Provide file_id, costs apply based on >250MB file size
 * Transfer: Ownership of the files can be transferred to anyone else when signed by the owner

+Note: This doesn't include IPFS Storage which will be done in the subsequent repo

 ## Getting Started

 Follow the steps below to get started with the Node Template, or get it up and running right from